blmoore/blogR/blog_ideas.md

 * **Supplementary length over time**: after Lior Pachter's talk at GI2013 it would be cool to see a graph of supplementary page length vs. article length over time (+per journal).
 Presumably the latter has remained pretty constant while supplementaries are seemingly ever-increasing
-* **Self-citation**: Academics will often cite their own work but doing so unecessarily might be a sign of inflating one's own metrics.
+* **Self-citation**: Academics will often cite their own work but doing so unnecessarily might be a sign of inflating one's own metrics.
 One way to test for this might be to count the number of in-text references to a self citation: a self-citation referenced many times is probably closely related to the current work whereas a self-citation referenced just once might be more peripheral.
 If certain authors used this tactic a lot it